|Platform Win, Mac||Publisher Riot Games||Developer Riot Games||Release Date 2009-10-27|

 Anyone fancy starting a regular team in League of Legends?

-1 reply latest reply 12 months ago by SnickerFoot
+1 reply latest reply about 1 year ago by SnickerFoot

 LoL - Favorite Team / Player